TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

 where we can then estimate a sort of range where we expect the width of the light sheet to be thin enough for our imaging purposes, where the maximum usable light sheet width is the FWHM at the focus multiplied by :math:`\sqrt{2}`.

+The full optimized Zemax lillumination path can be downloaded in the associated `github repository <https://github .com/TheDeanLab/COMPASS/tree/main/downloads/base/zemax>`_.

 Zemax Tolerancing Analysis
 ______________________________